 - 1 cup dried cherries

-In a large bowl, whisk together the brown sugar, oil, honey, and salt.
+- In a large bowl, whisk together the brown sugar, oil, honey, vanilla, and salt.

-Spread granola in an even layer on one or two baking sheets (depending on the size).
+- Spread granola in an even layer on one or two baking sheets (depending on the size).
 Cook for 1 hour.
-Stir every 15 minutes to achieve an even color.*

-Remove from oven and stir one more time.
+- Remove from oven and stir.
 Add dried cherries.
-Once cool, store in a Ziploc bag or airtight container.
+Once cool, store in a bag or airtight container.
 Enjoy!